JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 the consequences of concealing it.
 Have I no claim to be spared the insult of your asking me what you have done?
 Is *all* sense of gratitude dead in you?
 You were once a gentleman.
-You were once dear to my mother, and dearer still to me—-”
+You were once dear to my mother, and dearer still to me—”

 Her voice failed her.
 She dropped into a chair, and turned her back on me, and covered her face with her hands.